FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Tutorials.md

 The [Git/GitHub Reference](../GitReference/GitReference.md) may be handy here if you don't remember the necessary commands.

 1. Be sure all changes have been committed to your feature branch.
-2. Push your feature branch to your team's origin repo.
+2. Push your feature branch to your origin repo.
-3. Go to your team's origin repo on GitHub.
+3. Go to your origin repo on GitHub.
-4. Make a PR to your team's FarmData2-School upstream to merge your feature branch into the `development` branch.
+4. Make a PR to the `development` branch in the upstream repository.
 5. In the body text of the PR include any comments you have on the assignment and an estimate of the amount of time that you spent on it.
-6. Examine the "Files Changed" tab on your PR and ensure that you have only changed things in your own folder.
-If necessary, undo any changes to your branch and push it again to update the PR.
+6. Examine the "Files Changed" tab on your PR to ensure that you have made only the necessary changes in your `01-HTML-CSS` directory.
+Make any necessary changes, commit them to your feature branch and push it again to update the PR.